npr99/URSC645/Admin/URSC645_0f_DirectoryDesign.md

 ## Note
 Note on directory names Directory names should not contain spaces.
 Use Camel Case and/or underscores “_” to separate words.

+Folder names should not have '.' in them.
+Decimals in the folder name can mess up python in some cases.
+Replace '.' with '_'.